fertrig/ai-finops-dashboard/approach.md

 - Implement something like trpc.io to enable type safe communication between frontend and backend.
 - Tighten up CORS, it currently allows all origins.
 - Tests for the client-side buffering are important.
 I run out of time to implement them.

+More on testing:
+- I did not add tests for the data generation since that seemed like a mock feature.
+- I added tests for utility functions and complex functions like the backoff logic, time series grouping, and buffer flush logic.